Harry Cook (actor): Political activism

-Cook came out as gay in 2013.
-He was on the forefront of the fight for marriage equality in Australia.
-In 2016, Cook was nominated as LGBTQ Celebrity of the Year at the Inaugural Australian LGBTQ Awards held at the Sydney Opera House for his work as an openly gay activist and actor.
-He was nominated again the following year.
-Cook was nominated again for the LGBTI Local Icon Award at the 2019 Australian LGBTI Awards.
+Cook was active in the campaign for marriage equality in Australia, particularly in the lead-up to the Australian Marriage Law Postal Survey in 2017.
+In 2016, he was nominated as LGBTQ Celebrity of the Year at the inaugural Australian LGBTQ Awards held at the Sydney Opera House for his work as an openly gay activist and actor.
+He was nominated again the following year, and was nominated for the LGBTI Local Icon Award at the 2019 Australian LGBTI Awards.